huggingface/blog/bertopic.md

 By leveraging the power of the Hugging Face Hub, BERTopic users can effortlessly share, version, and collaborate on their topic models.
 The Hub acts as a central repository, allowing users to store and organize their models, making it easier to deploy models in production, share them with colleagues, or even showcase them to the broader NLP community.

-You can use the `libraries` filter on the hub to find BERTopic models and once you have found a BERTopic model you are interested in you can use the Hub inference widget to try out the model and see if it might be a good fit for your use case.
+You can use the `libraries` filter on the hub to find BERTopic models.
+Once you have found a BERTopic model you are interested in you can use the Hub inference widget to try out the model and see if it might be a good fit for your use case.

 Once you have a trained topic model, you can push it to the Hugging Face Hub in one line.
 Pushing your model to the Hub will automatically create an initial model card for your model, including an overview of the topics created.
 Below you can see an example of the topics resulting from a [model trained on ArXiv data](https://huggingface.co/MaartenGr/BERTopic_ArXiv).